 Read Books

 Books, like music, invite children into other worlds from the comfort of their own homes.
 Books are easy to access for free from your public library, or if you have an Amazon Prime account, many free e-books are available.
-Parents can also sign their kids up for an Amazon Kids+ Account for only $4.99 monthly.
+Parents can sign their kids up for an Amazon Kids+ Account for only $4.99 monthly.
 A Kids+ Account gives your child access to countless books, educational TV shows, movies, and music!

 Parents can use book subscription plans like Bookroo or Literarti to customize books to their child’s likes and skill level.
 Reading to children daily develops empathy, increases language and communication skills, and furthers cognitive development.